robclewley/fovea/README.md

         self.plotter.add_layer(name)
 ```

 The class customGUI initializes graphics.diagnosticGUI as its superclass with a plotter object.
-Any instance of customGUI can be acted on by diagnosticGUI and plotter2D methods such as _add_fig()_ and _add_layer()_.
+Any instance of customGUI can be acted on by diagnosticGUI and Plotter methods such as _add_fig()_ and _add_layer()_.
 In addition, new functions such as _do\_fovea\_stuff()_ can be defined by the user and used like any other diagnosticGUI method.

 In some circumstances, it is necessary to create a custom object that subclasses diagnosticGUI. _diagnosticGUI.make\_gen()_ is a method for creating PyDSTool generator models, which may vary enormously in form, depending on the user's needs.
 As such, _make\_gen()_ is left empty and will raise a NotImplementedError if called by the global singleton gui.
 It is up the user to override this method (by defining in the subclass their own method of the same name), if they wish to associate their own PyDSTool model with the GUI.
 Similarly, _user\_nav\_func()_ will also be called when diagnosticGUI navigation keys (see next section, Callbacks) are pressed, even though it is left empty.
 The method is there to be overridden if some special behavior is desired during context object navigation.